 In particular, when $ \xi_{\varepsilon,\delta} \asymp n^{-1/2}$, the separation rate becomes $n^{-s/(2s+d)}$, which is known to be the minimax optimal rate of density estimation under the $L_2$ loss.
 We refer to \Cref{Section: Interpretation} for a detailed discussion of the separation rate. \item It is important to note that all these separation rates are achieved by using different bandwidths, which requires knowledge of the smoothness parameter $s$.
-Building on the idea of \cite{ingster2000adaptive,schrab2021mmd,biggs2023mmd}, one can develop an aggregated $\mathttt{dpMMD}$ test that is adaptive to $s$ without losing much power.
+Building on the idea of \cite{ingster2000adaptive,schrab2021mmd,biggs2023mmdfuse}, one can develop an aggregated $\mathttt{dpMMD}$ test that is adaptive to $s$ without losing much power.
 The main idea would be to consider a wide range of private MMD statistics with different bandwidths and aggregate them properly.
-A detailed analysis of this approach is left for future research. \item While the $\mathttt{dpMMD}$ test can achieve the minimax rate in the low privacy regime, it remains unknown whether the derived separation rates are optimal in the mid/high privacy regimes.
-We believe that $(\varepsilon,\delta)$-DP Le Cam's method~\citep[][Theorem 1]{acharya2021differentially} plays an important role in constructing a lower bound for the $L_2$ separation as well.
-The key challenge lies in finding a coupling between continuous distributions, yielding a small expected Hamming distance.
-We leave this important direction for future work. \end{itemize}
+A detailed analysis of this approach is left for future research. \end{itemize}